transloadit/uppy/website/src/docs/stores.md

 permalink: docs/stores/
 ---

-> This section is about storing internal application state, if you work with React/Redux, for example.
+> This section concerns storing the internal application state, if you work with React/Redux, for example.
 If none of this rings a bell, you can safely skip this section.

 By default, Uppy stores its internal state in an object.